 Sauté the onion and bacon until the onion is translucent.
 (Picture 5) Then, add the garlic and sauté it all in the bacon grease until the garlic is fragrant – about 2 minutes.
 (Picture 6)

-Add the collard greens and sauté until they are soft & wilted but not fully cooked.
-If you are using frozen greens, break them up, stirring them until they are no longer frozen.
+Add the collard greens and sauté until they are soft and wilted but not fully cooked.
+If you are using frozen greens, add the collard greens, then break them up, stirring them until they are no longer frozen.
 (Picture 7)

-Add the stock & add all of the spices – salt, pepper, Tony’s, red pepper flakes, brown sugar, and apple cider vinegar.
+Add the stock and add all of the spices – salt, pepper, Creole seasoning, red pepper flakes, brown sugar, and apple cider vinegar.
 Mix well to combine.
 (Pictures 8 – 9)

 A collage of images showing how to cook collard greens, steps 6-10.